translate/translate/docs/commands/pofilter_tests.rst

 xmltags
 -------

-checks that :doc:`XML/HTML <guide/translation/html>` tags have not been translated
+Checks that :doc:`XML/HTML <guide/translation/html>` tags have not been translated

 This check finds the number of tags in the source string and checks that the